 - If you are currently in Algebra 1, you will enroll in Research Statistics 1 and TJ Math 1 for the upcoming school year.
 You may wish to take Geometry Honors through FCPS summer school.

 - If you are currently in Geometry, you will enroll in Research Statistics 1 and TJ Math 3 for the upcoming school year.

 - If you are currently in Algebra 2, you will enroll in Research Statistics 1 and TJ Math 4.
-You are eligible to take Research Statistics 1 over the summer through TJ if you are interested.

 - If you are enrolled in any course higher than Algebra 2, please consult with the Math-CS division manager or a counselor about which math courses to sign up for.